Minhao-Zhang/Hey-Steve/README.md

     I provided several files in the `download_scripts` folder.
 They are all page names as they all share a common prefix of `https://minecraft.wiki/w/`.
 Thus, I would dynamically pad the URLs with the prefix.

-    1. You can directly use `sh download_webpages.sh PATH_TO_URL_FILE` to download all the pages.
+    1. You can directly use `sh download_scripts/download_webpages.sh PATH_TO_URL_FILE` to download all the pages.
 You can see them under `data/downloads`.
 I used `wget` here since it just does not get banned when I scrape all the pages.
     2. You could also update the URLs as mine might be outdated.
-You can run `python get_page_names.py` to get the latest URLs.
+You can run `python hey_steve/processing/get_page_names.py` to get the latest URLs.

 4. Run the `python hey_steve/processing/html_to_markdown.py PATH_TO_URL_FILE` to process the pages into a semi-refined markdown file.
 In the process, only the essentail text information is kept.
 5. Run the `python hey_steve/processing/chunking.py PATH_TO_DIRECTORY` to precess the pages into individual chunks with context prepended to each chunk.